TitusKI/CineFlix/README.md

 # CineFlix 🎬

-CineFlix is a Flutter project that allows users to browse, discover movies and TV shows of wide range.
+CineFlix is a Flutter project that immerses users in the world of movies and TV shows, offering a seamless browsing and discovery experience.

 ## Features 🌟